Torkiliuz/dc_uploader/README.md

 Note: Web app usage is entirely optional.
 The upload tool can be used entirely from the command line.

 start.sh will start the web server on the specified port specified during install.
-Starts in a detatched screen session named "dcc-uploader".
+Starts in a detatched screen session named "dc-uploader".
 Web app is not necessary - you can never start it and use this tool entirely from the command line via `upload.sh`.

 shutdown.sh shuts down the web server and ends the screen session.